jhans-oscar/cybersecurity-labs/Over-the-wire/Bandit/Level-25.md

 - Terminal pagers and editors can sometimes be used to escape restricted shells.
 - Understanding how login shells and file permissions behave is essential when working in restricted environments.

----

-If you want, I can also add a short note with safe commands to replicate the steps or a concise checklist for future levels.